The Complexity of Maximal/Closed Frequent Tree Mining for Bounded Height Trees: Conclusion

 \section{Conclusion}

 In this paper, we investigate the complexity of frequent tree mining problems.
-In the ordered case, these problems are hard even if the height of each tree is at most two.
-More precisely, mining the maximal frequent common trees has no output-polynomial time unless $\P = \NP$ even if the height of each tree is at most two.
-In addition, mining the closed frequent common trees is harder than \textsc{Dualization}.
-It means that if it can be solved in output-polynomial time, then \textsc{Dualization} can be solved in output-polynomial time.
+In the ordered case, these problems are hard even if the height of each tree is at most $2$.
+More precisely, enumerating the maximal frequent common trees has no output-polynomial time unless $\P = \NP$ even if the height of each tree is at most $2$.
+In addition, enumerating the maximal common trees is at least as hard as \textsc{Dualization}.
+This means that if it can be solved in output-polynomial time, then \textsc{Dualization} can be solved in output-polynomial time.

-In the unordered case, the mining of maximal common trees has no output-polynomial time unless $\P = \NP$ even if the height of each tree is at most five.
-Moreover, the mining of closed frequent common trees can be solved in polynomial delay if the height of each tree is at most two.
-As future work, it would be interesting to investigate the complexity of \textsc{Closed Frequent Tree Mining} when the height is at least three.
+In the unordered case, the enumeration of maximal common trees has no output-polynomial time unless $\P = \NP$ even if the height of each tree is at most $3$.
+The enumeration of closed frequent trees is at least as hard as \textsc{Dualization}, even if the height of each tree is at most $4$.
+Moreover, the enumeration of closed frequent common trees can be solved in polynomial delay if the height of each tree is at most $2$.
+As future work, it would be interesting to investigate the complexity of \textsc{Closed Frequent Tree Mining} when the height is at least $3$.